adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 ![Voyager](/mfgdm-api-tutorial/assets/images/voyager.png)

-With that you will be able to inspect all the available queries and constructs from MFG Data Model API.
+With that you will be able to inspect all the available queries and constructs from **MFG Data Model API**.

 > _Keep one tab with the schema open for further exploration throughout this tutorial 😉_